PixelMelt/SCSuck/README.md

 - download any new releases from all artists you added
 - tags downloaded files with correct metadata and covers
 - uses a ridiculus amount of disk space
-- does not bother making full albums, every song is tagged as a single
+- full album folders, every song is tagged as a single or album
 - no checks to stop it from using all of your disk space
 - download all the people a user is following